INFOCENTER

 The facade can be perforated, which makes it possible to create images and logos on the cladding.
 By additionally installing a dynamic lighting system, such as Ruukki Emotion, the building will attract attention not only during the day, but also at night.

-The main difference between different ventilated facades is the variety of types of facing materials, among which the most popular are:
+The main difference between ventilated facades is the variety of types of facing materials, among which the most popular are:

 Aluminum composite panels (ACP)

-Fine-grained concrete products
+• Fine-grained concrete products

-Scanroc or Marmoroc ventilated facade
+Scanroc or Marmoroc concrete ventilated facade cladding

-Porcelain granite panels
+• Porcelain granite panels

 Porcelain granite for facade

-Laminated HPL panels
+• Laminated HPL panels

 HPL Fundermax, Gentash

-Natural materials: stone, wood, etc.
+• Natural materials: stone, wood, etc.

 Energy Efficiency

 An important advantage of ventilated facades is their ability to ensure high energy efficiency of buildings.
-Thanks to the mineral wool insulation, which is in a dry state, the ventilated facade allows you to reduce heating and air conditioning costs by up to 20% compared to other facade structures.
-For facade insulation, mineral wool with a density of 75 to 150 kg/m3 is usually used, which holds its shape well, is resistant to weathering and provides optimal thermal insulation.
+Thanks to the mineral wool insulation, which is in a dry state, the ventilated facade allows to reduce heating and air conditioning costs by up to 20% compared to other facade structures.
+For facade insulation, mineral wool with a density of 75 to 150 kg/m3 is usually used, which keeps its shape well, is resistant to weathering and provides optimal thermal insulation.

 energy efficiency and noise insulation of ventilated facades